Nesper94/Metabiome/documentation/source/tutorial.rst

     mkdir gzip_contigs
     #Copy contigs to the input directory:
     cp contigs_reads/*.fasta gzip_contigs/
-    #Compress those files in the required format:
+    #Compress the contigs in the required gzip format:
     gzip gzip_contigs/*.fasta

     #Run MetaBAT2:
-    metabiome metabat2 -i gzip_contigs/ -co read_coverage/ -o metabat2_out/ -opts -m 1500 --maxP 50 --minS 30 --maxEdges 100 --minClsSize 1000
+    metabiome metabat2 -i gzip_contigs/ -o metabat2_out/ -opts -m 1500 --maxP 50 --minS 30 --maxEdges 100 --minClsSize 1000

-For instance, MetaBAT2 will generate 23 bins from the assembly of the sample ERR981212, which are located in :file:`metabat2_out/`:
+For example, MetaBAT2 will generate 23 bins from the assembly of the sample ERR981212, which are located in :file:`metabat2_out/`:

 .. code-block:: bash